-Market RWA decreased by RM83 million mainly due to reduction in Profit Rate Risk RWA.
+Market RWA decreased by RM 9 million mainly due to reduction in Profit Rate Risk RWA as a result of reduction in bonds trading.

 4.0 CAPITAL STRUCTURE

 The constituents of total eligible capital are set out in BNM's Guideline on Capital Adequacy Framework for Islamic Banks (Capital Components).
 These include shareholders' funds, after regulatory-related adjustments, and eligible capital instruments issued by the Bank.
 Tier I capital consists primarily of ordinary share capital, retained profits and other reserves.
 Tier II capital consists of subordinated obligations, surplus eligible provisions over expected losses and general provisions.
 Refer to Note 43 in the Financial Statements for the terms of these capital instruments.